Glenn Talbot: Fictional character biography

 Subsequently, the Hulk is found still alive, and is captured using a plan devised and orchestrated by Talbot.
-The creature is subsequently freed by the traitor Dr. Konrad Zaxon, and Talbot twice fails to prevent Betty from being abducted by supervillains.
-However, he redeems himself by facing down Boomerang, preventing the villain from stealing the army's new Orion Missile despite a shrapnel wound.
-He is awarded one of the nation's highest honors for his heroism on this occasion.
-Despite this, he is unable to convince Betty to relinquish her feelings for Banner, and he continually hopes that the army will be forced to kill the Hulk, so that Betty will eventually forget him.
-He finally succeeded and married Betty all the while attempting to keep her away from Banner and the Hulk.
+However, Hulk is freed by traitor Konrad Zaxon.
+Talbot later faces down Boomerang, preventing the villain from stealing the army's Orion Missile and sustaining a shrapnel wound.
+Despite this, Talbot is unable to convince Betty to relinquish her feelings for Banner, and he continually hopes that the army will be forced to kill Hulk, so that Betty will eventually forget him.
+Talbot finally succeeds and marries Betty, still attempting to keep her away from Banner and the Hulk.

-Talbot is taken hostage by the Gremlin, rescued some months later it was discovered that his captivity had left him catatonic.
-To unblock his mind, Doc Samson had the Hulk (who was Banner under control by a special helmet) unblock what was keeping him in a mindless state.
-The process was a success.
-However, Talbot's marriage to Betty later became strained.

 Talbot takes a leave from Gamma Base and soon divorces Betty, who later admits to Rick Jones that she had never stopped loving Bruce Banner.
 Talbot continued battling the Hulk and tried to have Banner court-martialed.
 When Thunderbolt Ross has a breakdown, Talbot is promoted to Colonel.
 Later on, Hulk storms Gamma Base looking for his deceased love Jarella, who has been placed in cryogenic storage.
-It is revealed that Talbot had fired a ray gun that sent the Hulk to the Microverse.
-This incident is the final straw in Talbot's already deteriorated relationship with Betty.
-Soon Congress cuts funds from Gamma Base and Talbot decides once and for all to stop the Hulk by using the War Wagon.
+Soon afterward, Congress cuts funds from Gamma Base and Talbot decides once and for all to stop the Hulk by using the War Wagon.
 However, he is killed in battle.

-During an attempted coup d'état of Washington, D.C., Talbot appears on national television as part of the Intelligencia's plan to seize control, only to be decapitated by Red Hulk and revealed to be a Life Model Decoy.
-The Decoy was so thoroughly reprogrammed that it believed itself to be Talbot, complete with his memories.
+During an attempted coup d'état of Washington, D.C., Talbot appears on national television as part of the Intelligencia's plan to seize control.
+However, he is decapitated by Red Hulk and revealed to be a Life Model Decoy, a robotic imposter.
+The Decoy had believed itself to be Talbot, complete with his memories.